 2026 World Cup Matches in Mexico City

 The 2026 World Cup kicks off in Mexico City!
-Find out which matches are being played at Azteca Stadium and how to enjoy the city before and after the soccer.
+Find out which matches will be played at Azteca Stadium and how to enjoy the city before and after the games.

 2026 World Cup Matches in Mexico City